All ingredients are individually packaged, but our central facility

 Finish the Dish

 Plate dish as pictured on front of card, topping salmon with cranberry chutney.
-Crumble sage and sprinkle over squash.
+Garnish butternut squash with remaining sage.
 Squeeze lemon wedges over dish to taste.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.